JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

       * depends on how this parameter is used, first translate this to the intended pointer type, then determine the Julia equivalent using the remaining rules in this list
-      * this argument may be declared as `Ptr{Void}`, if it really is just an unknown pointer
+      * this argument may be declared as `Ptr{Cvoid}`, if it really is just an unknown pointer
   * `jl_value_t*`

       * `Any`